NEW date for this walk that has been cancelled twice due to poor weather!

 Mike Boday, Vice President of the Cumberland Land Trust, will lead a beaver walk through a small section of the 170 acres of woods and marshland, just off the Nate Whipple Highway, in Cumberland.
-This walk is the second in a two part series on Beavers in the Landscape.
+This walk is the second of two walks highlighting the valuable role beavers play in creating biodiverse landscapes.

 A few days before the walk, driving and parking directions will be sent to those who register.
 Also, if you find you cannot attend after you register, please contact email@example.com.
 We anticipate having a waiting list for this walk.